ndvinh98/CS336.J21-Music-Search-Engine/README.md

 ﻿# CS336.J21-Music-Search-Engine
   Build a simple search engine based on the BOW model in python3

+###Introduction

   The data is crawled from the top-100-song chart in nhaccuatui.com

   The code editor used for this project is the Visual studio Code

   The crawl methods, is presented in crawl.py

   The string normalization method, are presented in textprocessing.py

   The construction methods, indexing data, are presented in indexing.py

   The methods of building GUI, querying, ranking results, are presented in main.py

 ---------------------------------------------------------------------------------------------------------

-You will need to install some package:
+###You will need to install some package:

   pip install requests

   pip install beautifulsoup4

   pip install selenium

   pip install underthesea

   pip install PyQt5

 ---------How to run---------